cisco/cisco-network-node-utils/README.md

 ### Client

 The `Client` class provides a low-level interface for communicating with the Cisco network node.
 It provides the base APIs `create`, `get`, and `set`.
-Currently there are two subclasses:

 * `Cisco::Client::NXAPI` - client for communicating with NX-OS 7.0(3)I2(1) and later, using NX-API.
-* `Cisco::Client::GRPC` - client for communicating with IOS XR 6.0.0 and later, using gRPC.

 For a greater level of abstraction, the `Node` class is generally used, but the `Client` classes can be invoked directly if desired.